Coral Reef Conservation – Education and Position Action in Borneo, Malaysia

 Coral Reef Conservation – Snorkeling with a Positive Difference in Kota Kinabalu, Sabah

-During our Coral Reef Conservation Day Tour, you will join three snorkeling sessions all guided by experienced PADI Professionals.
-The first session will introduce you to the vast range of life found on a coral reef and why they are referred to as the ‘Rainforests of the Sea’.
-The second snorkeling session will teach you basic fish identification skills – an important way of understanding the health of a coral reef over time.
-In the final snorkeling session, you will put into practice assessing a coral reef for both signs of good health and if it is under stress.
+During our Coral Reef Conservation Day Tour, you will join three snorkelling sessions, all guided by experienced PADI Professionals.
+The first session will introduce you to the vast range of life found on coral reefs and why they are referred to as the ‘Rainforests of the Sea’.
+The second snorkelling session will teach you basic fish identification skills – an important way of understanding the health of a coral reef over time.
+In the final snorkelling session, you will put into practice assessing a coral reef for both signs of good health and if it is under stress.
 These are complemented by educational briefings and a debrief at the end of your Coral Reef Conservation Day Tour.

-At Borneo Dream, we offer a range of marine conservation-related activities which start with this one day Coral Reef Conservation Day Tour.
-We make sure with all our conservation activities are authentic and any ‘direct action’ taken by the participants during our marine conservation activities are having a positive impact on coral reefs and marine life, not a negative impact.
-As such, we endorse an approach of ‘Look, don’t touch’ and passive interaction with marine life during the Coral Reef Conservation Day Tour so we take away only positive memories and photos and leave the coral reef untouched.
+At Borneo Dream, we offer a range of marine conservation-related activities, which start with this one-day Coral Reef Conservation Day Tour.
+We make sure with all our conservation activities are authentic and that any ‘direct action’ taken by the participants during our marine conservation activities has a positive impact on coral reefs and marine life, not a negative impact.
+As such, we endorse an approach of ‘Look, don’t touch’ and passive interaction with marine life during the Coral Reef Conservation Day Tour, so we take away only positive memories and photos and leave the coral reef untouched.

-If you are new to snorkeling and want to join the Coral Reef Conservation Day Tour we’d recommend you join our Guided Snorkeling Tour first to learn the basics of snorkeling and develop positive impact snorkeling skills.
+If you are new to snorkelling and want to join the Coral Reef Conservation Day Tour, we’d recommend you join our Guided Snorkeling Tour first to learn the basics of snorkelling and develop positive impact snorkelling skills.
 You will then be fully ready to get the most from the Coral Reef Conservation Tour with Borneo Dream.

 Trip Itinerary – Coral Reef Conservation Day Tour, Kota Kinabalu